martinvonz/jj/docs/design/tracking-branches.md

 `jj` imports all remote branches to local branches by default.
 As described in [#1136], this doesn't interact nicely with Git if we have multiple Git remotes with a number of branches.
-The `git.auto-local-branch` config can mitigate this problem, but we'll get locally-deleted branches instead.
+The `git.auto-local-bookmark` config can mitigate this problem, but we'll get locally-deleted branches instead.

 The goal of this plan is to implement